Atalanta (sculpture)

-Atalanta is a statue by the English sculptor Francis Derwent Wood.
+Atalanta is a statue by the British sculptor Francis Derwent Wood.
 It shows a naked woman standing in a contrapposto position, glancing to her left, with her left hand by her side and right hand raised to her shoulder.
 The subject is Atalanta, a virgin huntress from Greek mythology; she may be preparing for the foot race she used as an obstacle to prevent suitors securing a marriage.